airborne-commando/OPSEC-OSINT-Tools/markdown/HUMINT.md

 | RUMINT            | Early warnings, new leads, public sentiment | Unverified, unreliable, risk of [disinformation](disinformation.md)        |
 | HUMINT            | In-depth, contextual, adaptable             | Source-dependent, risk of deception, operational risk |

+`To be clear, RUMINT is not, we repeat NOT, a real INT.
+Agency RUMINT typically revolves around close-held personnel decisions, upcoming policy announcements that will impact the workforce, or some juicy gossip.`[^CIA]

 ---

 > HUMINT is a critical component of both professional intelligence operations and everyday information gathering.
 It emphasizes the power of direct human engagement in understanding environments, people, and events.